Nexolight/PPInfoScreen/readme.txt

 This project is subject of the WTFPL v2 licence.
 See COPYING.txt.

-PPInfoScreen is a tiny application to provide information on an information screen with a windows server behind.
-The main goal is to allow the administration to simply put on any before made PowerPoint presentation and let it automatically slide over the info screen at the time they want.
+PPInfoScreen is a simple application which was made to archive some kind of information screen.
+The Idea is simple.
+Place PowerPoint files into a shared folder, name them with a date and time and let them show up automatically on a server behind the physical screen.

-This is a max.
-2 weeks project.
-It just have to work quick and dirty and as simple as possible.
+I got 2 weeks for this project so I will not give you any guarantee that it will work without any issues.
+However I guess it is quiet stable.